-“Some of the early production cars had issues with a suspension error message which suddenly appeared on the instrument cluster – this was caused by a blown fuse, and to fix this issue they replaced the blown fuse + a little relay, which costs just around 15€.”
+“Some of the early production cars had issues with a suspension error message which suddenly appeared on the instrument cluster – this was caused by a blown fuse, and to fix this issue they replaced the blown fuse + a little relay which costs just around 15€.”

 -The other suspension components are very durable, so the control arm bushings are usually in a good shape even after 200 000 km / 124 000 mi.

-Since this is a heavier car then be prepared to change the brakes more often, although this mostly depends on your driving style.
+“Since this is a heavier car then be prepared to change the brakes and tires more often.”

-The optional equipment included: electrically adjustable front seats which can be heated and ventilated, adaptive cruise control, heated and electrically adjustable steering wheel with shift paddles, double glazed windows, Dynadio sound system, heated windscreen, extended interior illumination in cars made from 2014, various safety assist features, parking cameras, keyless entry, air suspension, and there was also a special terrain-tech package which includes a low range mode and locking differentials.
+The optional equipment included: electrically adjustable front seats which can be heated and ventilated, adaptive cruise control, heated and electrically adjustable steering wheel with shift paddles, double glazed windows, Dynadio sound system, heated windscreen, extended interior illumination in cars made from 2014, various safety assist. features, parking cameras, keyless entry, air suspension, and there was also a special terrain-tech package which includes a low range mode and locking differentials.

-The hybrid version is overall reliable, but it has those expensive batteries which are slowly but surely getting older, which means that in the future you will need to replace them.
+The hybrid version is overall reliable, but it has those expensive batteries which are slowly but surely getting older → which means that in the future you will need to replace them.